Ready to start a conversation? Get in touch with our solution experts

 Say hello to fully automated processes with Basware Touchless Invoicing.
 Learn more

-The sourcing process can be complex and time consuming, particularly when organizations focus on securing one-off contracts at the lowest possible price.
+The sourcing process can be complex and time consuming, particularly when organisations focus on securing one-off contracts at the lowest possible price.

 Strategic sourcing is a procurement process that focuses on the continuous improvement and re-evaluation of purchasing activities.
-This allows the organization to reduce costs and improve stability on an on-going basis.
+This allows the organisation to reduce costs and improve stability on an on-going basis.

-Strategic sourcing is a holistic, systematic, long-term approach to meeting the current and future needs of the organization.
-The overall goal is to achieve the lowest total cost of ownership throughout the duration of the contract, as well as minimize supply chain risk.
+Strategic sourcing is a holistic, systematic, long-term approach to meeting the current and future needs of the organisation.
+The overall goal is to achieve the lowest total cost of ownership throughout the duration of the contract, as well as minimise supply chain risk.